Hawai’i Trip Journal 2010

 “When will you get new tires?”
 Lindy asked, playing her game of “be definite,” a game I never have the gumption or enough ambition of assertiveness to play.

-“This afternoon I hope.”
+” This afternoon I hope.”
 By then it was only around two PM local tiempo, for we had gained three hours by flying 2500 miles west.
 We decided to take the Subaru and come back in the morning.

 It seems very old here in Kaua’i, a bit like the fifties.
 I can’t explain that impression because modernity displays itself everywhere—on the SUV-dominated roads, in the road-sign subtexts, and among the ubiquitous flashy resorts.
 Yet there is an interior sensation, seeping up from the beaches and the fields, of long ago and faraway, like not just the past but a storybook country that I might have visited in childhood.
 The landscape is cinematic in its strangeness—the generous light, the high grasses, the wanton trees packed with giant fruits.
 And, yes, I have always wanted to swim in a warm ocean.

-Lori, our hyper-chatty landlady, a Canadian so originally from Saskatoon that she will never stop congratulating herself for ending up in the sun, gave such up-tempo, rapid-fire instructions about where to find groceries, beaches, and restaurants that, by the time she was done, all the routes and streets with Hawaiian names had blended.
-I did want to nail the nearest beach, so I got her to repeat that one.
+Lori, our hyper-chatty landlady, a Canadian originally from Saskatoon who will never stop congratulating herself for ending up in the sun, gave such up-tempo, rapid-fire instructions about where to find groceries, beaches, and restaurants that, by the time she was done, all the routes and streets with Hawaiian names had blended.
+I did want to find the nearest beach, so I got her to repeat that one.
 She had described what seemed like a wonderful Sheraton site less than a mile away.
 When I wondered whether we needed to be guests of the hotel, she explained that all oceanfront in Hawai’i is public land.
 “And anyway,” she added, “the Sheraton is just an extension of Po’ipu Beach.
 Take your first right out of here; go to the end of the road, as far as you can.
 Then park.
 If you want, you can also go just beyond that right, back into the roundabout, and the first right out that will take you to the main section of Po’ipu.”

-Then, wanting to make sure that we saw Turtle Cove, she opened the curtains and sliding glass door and led us out onto the porch.
+Then, wanting to make sure that we saw Turtle Cove, she opened the curtains and sliding the glass door and led us out onto the porch.
 Sure enough, four giant sea turtles, big as life, were basking in the sun along the far shore.
 Another was swimming alongside them, thrashing its legs in an effort to dock.

 First thing after Lori left we visited the local market, less than half a mile back on the road, and stocked up on stuff that would be bearable to consume.
 The place did have some organic vegetables and a small natural-foods section; the prices, as rumored, were astronomical (by mainland standards), about 25-30% more for anything in a package or can.
 There is a premium on these goods from hauling them there across water usually twice (mainland to Oahu first).